neurallayer/Photon.jl/docs/src/index.md

 1) Create your **model** using the layers that come out of the box with Photon or using your own custom layers.

 2) Create a **workout** that combines the model, a loss function and an optimiser.
-Optionally you can also add some metrics that you want to monitor.
+Optionally you can also add some metrics that you want to monitor during the progress of the training.

 3) Prepare your **data** with Data pipelines.